In his 1943 paper, “A Theory of Human Motivation”, Abraham Maslow famously described a ‘hierarchy of needs’.

 The benefits of having a workplace strategy

-In reality, we seldom embark on a major workplace change without being sure that there will be some financial benefit.
+In reality, we seldom embark on a major workplace strategy change without being sure that there will be some financial benefit.
 Yet the benefits of an effective workplace strategy go far beyond cost savings.
 Get it right and you’ll will…

 - Improve output and performance